bgd-labs/aave-proposals/src/AaveV2_Eth_CRV_OTC_Deal_20230508/CRV_OTC_Deal.md

 In terms of implementation, this AIP initiates a transferFrom() on the aCRV token contract to the Aave Collector, leveraging a previous approval() from `0x7a16ff8270133f063aab6c9977183d9e72835428` of 5M aCRV tokens to the Aave DAO treasury (collector contract).

-then, 2M aUSDT are withdrawn for the collector constract and mobilized to repay part of `0x7a16ff8270133f063aab6c9977183d9e72835428` USDT debt.
+Then, 2M aUSDT are withdrawn from the collector contract and mobilized to repay part of `0x7a16ff8270133f063aab6c9977183d9e72835428` USDT debt.

 In case of lack of approval on aCRV tokens, the proposal will fail.